sindrsh/openmathbooks/README.md

 <!-- ROADMAP -->
 ## Roadmap
-My personal target is to make a collection of (free) books covering the topics up to pre-calculus level.
+My personal target is to make a collection of (free) books covering the topics up to precalculus level.
 Upcoming changes for this book includes
-- adding content covering numerical methods
-- adapting the book to the new guidelines set by Utdanningsdirektoratet, invoked on 01.08.2022

 In addition, any feedback on the books content is always welcome.